PRIYADHARSHIKA-02/Module-3/3A STRING - FIND AND REPLACE.md

 ---

 ### AIM
-To write a Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.
+Write a Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.

 ---